Skip to Content

 Chalk Ridge Falls in Belton, Texas, are some of the most popular falls in Texas.

-This is probably because the falls are so easy to access, thanks to their location right off of Interstate 35.
+This is probably because the falls are so easy to access, thanks to their location right off Interstate 35.

 This is one of the wide falls in Texas that you will love to visit.